truongnat/services-mp3-downloader/README.md

 # Music Playlist Downloader

-A modern web application built with Next.js that allows users to download entire music playlists from SoundCloud and YouTube as MP3 files.
+A modern web application built with Next.js that allows users to download entire music playlists from SoundCloud as MP3 files.

 ## Features

-- **Multi-Platform Support**: Download playlists from both SoundCloud and YouTube
+- **SoundCloud Support**: Download playlists from SoundCloud
 - **Batch Downloads**: Download entire playlists or individual tracks
 - **Real-time Progress**: Track download progress for each song
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS and Radix UI